 Lighting, microphones, music, video, and other sight and sound productions can make any event even more or less memorable.
 Check to make sure your venue can accommodate all of your needs, see if they use in-house vendors or if they outsource to other local vendors.

-Look at photos of events that have taken place in the venue.
+Take a moment to review photos of other professional events that have taken place in the venue.
+If there are no photos on the website, ask your contact to send you some.
 Get a sense of the ambiance and make sure it is appropriate for your program.
 You also want to make sure the location is convenient for the majority of your attendees.
 You need to have an idea of the needs and goals of your group and choose a venue that matches up with those specifications.

 Food is critical to the success and memorability of an event.
-You want to select a venue that has a reputation for serving delicious food that meets your budget.
-You also want to check for variety to be sure they can include vegan or gluten-free options.
+Be sure to select a venue that has a reputation for serving delicious food that meets your budget.
+You also want to check for variety to be sure the venue can meet the dietary restrictions your guests may have.

 On-site or nearby parking is important when you are trying to host an event for a large number of people.
 Attendees want convenience when parking, which also includes free parking if possible.
-In addition, you want to be sure the venue is accessible for those with disabilities as well as older guests who aren’t as mobile.
+In addition, you want to be sure the venue is accessible for guests who need additional mobility support.

 Accommodating Event Staff

-Planning a large event is challenging enough, so it is vital to choose a venue that has an exceptional staff.
-Event staff can take a great deal of the burden off your shoulders if they are knowledgeable, experienced, and efficient.
+Planning a large event is challenging enough, so it is vital to choose a venue that has exceptional staff.
+Effective event staff can take a great deal off your shoulders.
+Try to confirm that your venue staff is knowledgeable, experienced, and efficient.
 It is a great idea to ask for references and see how others would rate the event staff.

-Selecting the right venue is possibly the most important decision an event planner can make.
-It has a drastic effect on the outcome of the event and sets the scene for the entire program.
-The venue can influence the experience of your guests, therefore, consider these helpful tips when searching for your next event venue.
+Selecting the right venue is possibly the most important decision an event planner can make for an in-person event.
+It has a profound effect on the outcome of the event and sets the scene for the entire program.
+The venue can influence the experience of your guests, so consider these helpful tips when searching for your next event venue.